 FLOWERS IN OUR RANGE

 Sunflowers are known as the third anniversary flower.
 They represent adoration and pure thoughts.
 Sunflowers are also symbols of dedicated love.
 Their sunny nature make them a great gift to brighten up a home or cheer up a friend whether it is one stem or a bunch.

 As some pregnant women are sensitive to anything odorous, Sunflowers are a perfect flower to give as they have no perfume.

-Lilies epitomise refined beauty.
-White lilies symbolise modesty and virginity, making them popular for bridal bouquets.
+Lilies epitomize refined beauty.
+White lilies symbolize modesty and virginity, making them popular for bridal bouquets.
 The orange lily represents passion.
 Gaiety typifies the yellow lily.
 Lilies are commonly given as Easter gifts because the Easter lily represents the Virgin Mary.

-While the Lily of the Valley characterizes sweetness, it is not classified as lily a botanically.
+While the Lily of the Valley characterizes sweetness, it is not classified as lily botanically.

 Lilies suggest that the soul of the deceased has returned to a peaceful state of innocence, hence their strong association with funerals.

 The Daisy is a very popular flower.
 It represents purity & loyalty.